- Agenda Strategy. Basis for the Agenda’s development

 The Agenda is a partnership of livestock sector stakeholders committed to the sustainable development of the sector.

-To be sustainable, livestock sector growth needs to support the livelihoods of an estimated 1 billion people who depend on livestock, contribute to enhancing economic and social well-being, and sustain the planet’s natural resources.
+To be sustainable, livestock sector growth needs to support the livelihoods of an estimated 1 billion people, contribute to enhancing economic and social well-being, protect public health through balanced diets and the reduction of health threats from livestock, and sustain natural resources.

-The partnership unites the forces of the public and private sectors, producers, research and academic institutions, NGOS, and social movements and community-based organizations.
+The partnership unites the forces of the public and private sectors, producers, research and academic institutions, NGOs, social movements and community-based organizations, and foundations.

 The partnership enhances the shared understanding of sustainability and the underlying development issues and builds consensus on the path towards sustainable food security through dialogue, consultation, and joint analyses.